yuchdev/Articles/articles/tewtqg/tewtqg-06-mobile-platforms.md

 However, as Third Newton’s law says, when you exert some force, counterforce is exerted in the opposite direction.
 A choice of alternative open-source solutions emerged, from simple things like customlaunchers for rooted phones to more advanced, like kernels and custom ROMs, which is effectively a full replacement to Android, yet supporting many Android apps natively.

 In general, considering an alternative to Google Android, you have two big options.
 First is to choose one of Google-free Android distributions, where Google services were removed, but you still can install Android applications, and even compatible with most of Google Play applications.
+In 99% cases, it's a perfectly sufficient option.
 Second is a more radical choice, switching to one of mobile Linux distributions, or purchase a phone with pre-installed Linux.

 #### Android distributions